Salary cap: Major League Baseball (luxury tax)

 Instead of a salary cap, Major League Baseball implements a luxury tax (also called a competitive balance tax), an arrangement in which teams whose total payroll exceeds a certain figure (determined annually) are taxed on the excess amount in order to discourage large market teams from having a substantially higher payroll than the rest of the league.
 The tax was first instituted in 1997 and is paid to the league, which then puts the money into its industry-growth fund.

 A team that goes over the luxury tax threshold for the first time in a five-year period pays a penalty of 22.5% of the amount they were over the threshold, second-time violators pay a 30% penalty, and teams that exceed the limit three or more times pay a 50% penalty from 2013 onwards.
 There is also an incentive to lower payroll; if in any year a team goes under the threshold, the penalty rate decreases to 17.5%, 25% or 40% (depending on prior record over the previous five years) for the next time the tax is paid.

-The threshold for 2018 is $210 million.
+The threshold for 2018 was $197 million, and rose to $206 million in 2019, $208 million in 2020, and $210 million in 2021.

-The following teams have been subject to luxury tax since 2003:
+The following teams have been subject to the luxury tax between 2003 and 2017: